monsoonmaelstrom/book2/book2.md

 “Slide forward,” he says before dropping into the tub behind me.

 I lean back against his chest and he wraps his arms around me.
-We stay like that long enough the water begins to cool.
+We stay like that long enough that the water begins to cool.
 I’m not actually sure if I can warm it back up.
 I have no idea what state my magic is in.
 I know the connection to Liam is still there, but that’s it.
-In that formless darkness, I couldn’t do anything but I have no idea what, if anything, that means for me in the here and now.
+In that formless darkness, I couldn’t do any magic, but I have no idea what, if anything, that means for me in the here and now.
 I take a breath and decide to find out.

 I use one hand to create a small whirlpool in the water, and then use that as a focal point to direct heat into the water because I have a feeling I’m going to need all the help I can get.
 And slowly, much more slowly than it should, the water heats up, and damn it hurts.

 I hiss as I cut off the power flow.

 “Are you okay?”
-Liam asks.
+Liam questions, and I hear the concern laced through his words.

-“I don’t know,” I say, truthfully.
+“I don’t know,” I answer, truthfully.
 “Reheating the water hurt a lot more than it should have.
 I wasn’t sure I’d be able to do it, so pain is better than nothing, I guess.”

 “Hazel.
 You just woke up.
 Maybe give it a day or two.”